facebookresearch/encodec/README.md

 of the models, that can further compress the representation by up to 40% without any further loss of quality.

-For reference, we also provide the code for our novel MS-STFT discriminator.
+For reference, we also provide the code for our novel [MS-STFT discriminator](encodec/msstftd.py) and the [balancer](encodec/balancer.py).

 <p align="center">
 <img src="./architecture.png" alt="Schema representing the structure of Encodec,